shlomiassaf/ngx-chess/README.md

-# Angular 2 Chess
+# Angular Chess

+**Runs on `angular@4.3.x`**

 A plugin oriented chess component.

-> Angular 2 Chess is in early stages - Still alpha.
-> I'v built it in 4 days as a learning experiment that gone wild :)

 ## Architecture
 The module is actually a shell with plugins.
 The shell provides contracts and some building block for the plugins.
 The logic behind a plugin system is that there are different types of chess games.
 Also, there are already multiple chess implementation's out there, a plugin can wrap an implementation and save a lot of work.

 This approach enables endless game variants.
 It can be games with different rules (engines), or games with different UI (3D, native, different pieces, etc...)